JDuchniewicz/website-hugo/content/posts/26-02-21-cpp-to-rust.md

 }
 ```

 And now, before you start doubting your whole existence, let me explain why (and how) not to translate C++'s return-by-reference code.
 Remember that Rust is fond of moving rather than coping (unless the type is marked `Copy`), and here the `temp_rec` variable gets set(otherwise Rust will nag you about the uninitialized variable) and then is read from in the loop to be finally assigned to the outbound reference.
 And this is where all the trouble happens...
 Here, the `temp_rec` is moved out and Rust cannot trust you that it will be initialized again in the successive iterations.
-To be frank, this looks perfectly sound to me and I am not 100% sure that this is not a compiler bug (please correct me!).
+After some clarifications on [reddit] the problem boils down to passing uninitialized memory to a Rust function.
+This can be done with the *unsafe* code or a special wrapper - [`core::mem::MaybeUninit`]

 Since this guide is meant to introduce you to Rust and how it achieves its goals, this is a perfect opportunity for some rustacean culture!